 The default storage location is the LabOne Data folder which can, for instance, be accessed by the Open Folder button .
 The exact path is displayed in the Folder field whenever a file has been written.

 Clicking on the Record checkbox will initiate the recording to the hard drive.

 In case HDF5 or MATLAB is selected as the file format, LabOne creates a single file containing the data for all selected nodes.
 For the CSV format, at least one file for each of the selected nodes is created from the start.
 At a configurable time interval, new data files are created, but the maximum size is capped at about 1 GB for easier data handling.
 The storage location is indicated in the Folder field of the Record Data section.

 The File Manager Tab is a good place to inspect CSV data files.
 The file browser on the left of the tab allows you to navigate to the location of the data files and offers functionalities for managing files in the LabOne Data folder structure.
 In addition, you can conveniently transfer files between the folder structure and your preferred location using the Upload/Download buttons.
 The file viewer on the right side of the tab displays the contents of text files up to a certain size limit.
-An example of the Files tab after recording Demodulator Sample and Filter Time Constant for a few seconds can be found below.
+Figure 1 shows the Files tab after recording Demodulator Sample and Filter Time Constant for a few seconds.
 The file viewer shows the contents of the demodulator data file.

 The structure of files containing instrument settings and of those containing streamed data is the same.
 Streaming data files contain one line per sampling period, whereas in the case of instrument settings, the file usually only contains a few lines, one for each change in the settings.
 More information on the file structure can be found in the LabOne Programming Manual.